Deutsches Institut für Japanstudien

 The event is held in English.

-After the presentation and the comment there will be time for Q&A and networking.
+After the panel discussion there will be time for Q&A and networking.

 Admission is free, registration is required.